-Obverse: "Kingdom of Greece" written in the greek alphabet, surrounding a square crest with a cross in the middle, topped with an elaborate crown
+Obverse: "Kingdom of Greece" written in greek characters, surronunding a rectangular crest with a cross in the center, topped with a crown.

 The modern nation of Greece obtained independence from Ottoman Turkey in 1833.
 It functioned as a monarchy from that year until 1925 and again from 1935-1974.
 Coins from these time periods often feature a crown a part of the design.
 Today the country is the Hellenic Republic of Greece.

 The content on this site is made available for research and education purposes only.
 The use of these materials may be restricted by law or the donor.